-Subsequent to a recent DAX pop quiz that I prepared and posted on LinkedIn, one of the people who responded to the quiz raised a fascinating idea, via which text columns no longer needed a numeric sort column to put them in proper order.
+Following a recent DAX pop quiz that I prepared and posted on LinkedIn, one of the people who responded to the quiz raised a fascinating idea, via which text columns no longer needed a numeric sort column to put them in proper order.
 I experimented with this new approach and it worked beautifully.
-In today’s tutorial, I’ll show you how using that approach can create self-sorting text columns using both DAX and Power Query.
+In today’s tutorial, I’ll show you how using this approach can create self-sorting text columns that use both DAX and Power Query.
 You can watch the full video of this tutorial at the bottom of this blog.

 How To Create Self-Sorting Columns Using DAX And Power Query In Power BI

 Let’s do Power Query first.
 Let’s go to our Dates table and we’re going to create a column and use just a bit of simple M code.
 Let’s call this column, Month Name and we’re going to use an asterisk just to indicate that it’s a self-sorting column.

 For the formula, we’ll use the function called Text.Repeat.
 It asks for the text that you want to insert or repeat, and then the number of times you want to repeat it.
 Instead of some explicit text, we’ll do non-printed characters.
 And so for that, we can use a function called Character.FromNumber and the number that we’re going to use is 0032, which is the number for a non-printing space.
 We want to repeat that by 12 minus the MonthOfYear.
 Then, we’ll concatenate it with Month Name.

 That adds to our column.
 It looks the same, but it now has those non-printing spaces in front.

 When we search for Month, we find that Month Name* field with the self-sort.
 We throw that into a table, and we can see that instead of sorting alphabetically, it’s actually sorting chronologically based on the spaces.

 If we look here at the Sort by Column, it’s just sorted by itself.
 There’s no additional sort field that is being applied.